Become an Ambassador

 Unfortunately, in the interest of equity, the Ambassadors Cabinet is not able to give personalized feedback.
 Due to the fact that the Ambassadors Cabinet does not have time to give 200+ students personalized feedback, there is a strict policy prohibiting personalized feedback for any applicants.

 Please keep in mind that application procedures and acceptance rates change every year to allow the Ambassadors Cabinet to better select future Ambassadors.
-This shifts in our application process allows us to remain aligned with our goals for equity, fairness, and inclusivity.
+This shift in our application process allows us to remain aligned with our goals for equity, fairness, and inclusivity.
 The Ambassadors review all candidates holistically.

 The application process holds the ultimate goal of selecting the most qualified, capable, and prepared students regardless of race, gender, ethnicity, religion, sexual orientation, socioeconomic status, background, and all other identity factors.